ratbag package

 load_data_files –

-if the data files should be loaded.
-There is rarely a need for setting this toFalse
+Trueif the data files should be loaded.
+There is rarely a need for setting this toFalseoutside specific test cases.

 GObject Signals: